 Once the Big Leaf Maples bloom, the bees are safe….but until that day, keeping the bees fed is the job of the beekeeper.

 So our objective in fall is to feed heavily until the daily temperature begins to approach 10C (feeding 2:1 syrup, which gives off less water vapour as it is cured, and is slower to spoil, than 1:1 syrup).
 At that point the bees cannot evaporate the nectar we are feeding to make it into capped (preserved) honey.
 In our fall inspections we want to see full frames of honey in the frames adjacent to the outside walls of the hive…in all deeps.
 And we want to see honey stores on the “shoulders” of all or most of the interior frames.
 In addition, the colony needs a full shallow of capped honey in addition to that sugar board.
 They really can’t go into winter with enough honey!

 If they come out with extra in the spring, you can harvest that honey once the maples are blooming.
 If it is sugar syrup honey from the fall, feed it back to the bees.

-Although there is no good research to validate my choices, I like to add a pinch of Rooster Booster (vitamins, electrolytes and lactobacillus to mimic nectar more closely) to the syrup, and a small splash of Honey B Healthy (feed stimulant and may help with Varroa control).
 I feed in a Rapid Feeder, which allows in-hive feeding but does not require opening up the colony…an important consideration as the days get colder and the bees get cranky and prone to robbing.
 There is a smaller, nuc size available as well.